What is Retaining Wall Waterproofing?

 Methane Mitigation Design: Block Wall Waterproofing and Methane Vapor Barriers

 Selected areas within Los Anges are categorized as the Methane Zone.
 If a subterranean project is planned to be constructed within the LADBS Methane Zone, the developer needs to abide by the LADBS Methane Mitigation requirements.
 This will begin by conducting a Methane Test and will ultimately lead to Methane Mitigation Construction.

 The main component of a Methane Mitigation Design is the Methane Gas Vapor Barrier, which is designed to prevent the diffusion of Methane Vapor gas through the foundation of a building.
 This means that the Methane Mitigation Design is an extremely important part of the process.

-If your project includes a subterranean feature, which will require a Retaining Wall or Shoring Wall, the specified waterproofing system will also need to be certified as a Methane Gas Vapor Membrane.
+If your project includes a subterranean feature, which will require a Retaining Wall or Shoring Wall.
+Then the specified waterproofing system will also need to be certified as a Methane Gas Vapor Membrane.
 In these cases, the barrier will both prevent the migration of water and methane through the retaining wall.

 Waterproofing and Methane Barriers on Retaining Walls are termed post-applied Systems.
 The Methane barrier is directly applied to the wall while the drain mat and protection board get installed directly over the barrier.

 Several different manufacturers have developed technologies for waterproofing and Gas barrier membranes.
-Some of these are spray applied liquid membranes, film or sheet membranes, built-up or laminate membranes, and even injectable waterproofing when existing structures need waterproofing improvements.
+Some of these are spray applied liquid membranes, film or sheet membranes.
+Or built-up or laminate membranes, and even injectable waterproofing when existing structures need waterproofing improvements.
 Some use a spray-applied asphalt emulsion, and others peel-and-stick products consisting of rubber, bentonite clay, bitumen, polyethylene, and plastic sheet compositions.